urbanware-org/wideredist/README.md

 ## Details

-This project was not developed to lock out or even screw *Microsoft*, rather than for updating *Windows Defender* definitons (or signatures) in internal environments that are completely separated from the internet.
+This project was not developed to lock out or even screw *Microsoft*, rather than for updating *Windows Defender* definitions (or signatures) in internal environments that are completely separated from the internet.

 Nevertheless, this requires at least one system to access the internet, of course.